15+ Beautiful Landscapes in Spain That Will Amaze You

 It’s one of Europe’s most impressive granitic ranges and has numerous peaks, cliffs, streams and meadows.

 If you love a good hike, don’t miss out on the opportunity to go on a hike in La Pedriza.
-My recommendation is to go to the visitor centre to obtain information on routes and itineraries to follow.
+I recommend going to the visitor centre to obtain information on routes and itineraries to follow.

 Teide, Tenerife (Canary Islands)

-Teide National Park is the biggest park on the Canary Islands and a nature treasure – craters, volcanos, and rivers of petrified lava are some of the unique features of this impressive landscape.
+Teide National Park is the biggest park on the Canary Islands, and a nature treasure – craters, volcanoes, and rivers of petrified lava are some of the unique features of this impressive landscape.

 There is no visit to Tenerife without exploring Teide National Park.
 This UNESCO World Heritage Site has incredible natural features and the highest peak (Mount Teide) in Spain.